Vizitest/vtdocs/Writerside/topics/training/ecp/B-B50-complex-args-1.md

 Only the following needs to be configured
    1. Input - nothing required as there are no parameters
-   2. Verification -> Expected Values - here we need to check the expected value returned from the method, which should be ```John Brook is 35 years old```, so add this as the value.
+   2. Output -> Return Values - here we need to check the expected value returned from the method, which should be ```John Brook is 35 years old```, so add this as the value.

 ### Configure the Expected Values
 We need to handle the Expected Value.